jwells131313/goethe/README.md

 * When holding a reader lock you may not acquire a writer lock.
 Doing so leads too easily to deadlocks
 * When holding a writer lock you may acquire a reader lock
 * Once a writer asks for the lock no more readers will be able to enter, so writers can starve readers
+* There are TryReadLock and TryWriteLock methods which provide timeouts for acquiring the lock

 The following is an example of a recursive write lock
 ```go